This advice applies to Northern Ireland. Change country

 If a school does not have an anti-racist policy or is unwilling to take steps to prevent race discrimination or racist attacks, you should get advice from a specialist organisation about how to take further action.
 You may want to tell the police if a criminal offence is involved, for example, if your child is being assaulted.

-For information about race discrimination, see Discrimination in education.
+For information about race discrimination, see Taking action about race discrimination.

 For information about specialist organisations which may be able to help, see Education: organisations which give information and advice.